vkeshari/apple_health/README.md

 # apple_health

 > [!IMPORTANT]
-> You may use the code in this repository for your own analysis of cricket ratings data, but **you must attribute references to this or any derivative work to the original author**.
+> You may use the code in this repository for your own analysis of apple health data,
+> but **you must attribute references to this or any derivative work to the original author**.

 The Apple Health library can processes, aggregate, compare and visualize fitness data exported by Apple Health.